usnistgov/pfhub/benchmarks/index.md

 are smooth and continuous fields that describe local microstructure.
-For example, a two-phase system can be described by a single phase field that takes the value 0 in one phase and 1 in the other and that smoothly interpolates between this values at a phase boundary (the actual values of the phase field are essentially irrelevant as long as they are different in different phases).
+For example, a two-phase system can be described by a single phase field that takes the value 0 in one phase and 1 in the other and that smoothly interpolates between these values at a phase boundary (the actual values of the phase field are essentially irrelevant as long as they are different in different phases).
 If there are many variants in a system, for example crystalline orientations in crystalline grains, there can be a number of phase fields, each one representing a particular variant.
-The phase field (and other, associated, order parameter-based approaches) method has been used to study dendritic growth, spinodal decomposition, grain growth, and ferroelectric domain formation, to name a few phenomena.
+The phase field method (and other, associated, order parameter-based approaches) has been used to study dendritic growth, spinodal decomposition, grain growth, and ferroelectric domain formation, to name a few phenomena.